-Effects of Flexible On-Demand Upgrade/Downgrade on Firm’s Pricing and Product Strategies
+Effects of On-Demand Product Adjustments on Firm’s Pricing and Product Strategies

-Keywords: pricing, micro-transaction, quality, product line, upgrade, micro-payment
+Keywords: pricing, micro-transaction, quality, product line, upgrade, micro-payment, valuation uncertainty

 JEL Classification: D21, D42, M31

 Suggested Citation: Suggested Citation